 It is true that Selia rarely recognized her surroundings when she initially awoke.
-This always gave her moments of glistening hope… which then proceeded to pop like soap-filled bubbles as she recognized the usual grab-bag of twirly lights and whistles from the same place she had left the night before.
+This always gave her moments of glistening hope… which then always popped like soap-filled bubbles when she recognized the usual grab-bag of twirly lights and whistles from the same place she had left the night before.

 On this occasion however she had been shades of awake for minutes without recognizing anything whatsoever.
 Soon she would be able to stand and that would yield great confusion as to the direction to head in order to find a shower or some type of running water.

 Her head needed washing.